yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 ### 7.1 Evaluation: Part-Segmentation
-Similarly, we test our model on our test dataset and we observe
+Similarly, we test our model on our test dataset and we observe that at epoch 100 we start to segment part of the handle of the cup.
+However, from epoch 100 to epoch 200, we no longer have proper results.
+At epoch 250 we have a clear segmentation of the handle.